zehaochen19/vanilla-lang/README.md

 - Simplicity
   - Only polymorphism`∀` and arrows`→` are built-in types
   - All regular types such as `Unit` and `Bool` can be declared as ADT and eliminated by pattern matching

+## Defects

+- No modules
+- No higher-kinded types

 For simplicity, this programming language only supports type checking and evaluation on closed terms.